Níð

 Middle English retained a cognate nithe, meaning 'envy' (compare modern Dutch nijd and modern German Neid), 'hate', or 'malice'.

 A related term is ergi, carrying the connotation of 'unmanliness'.

-Níð, argr, ragr and ergi
+Níð and ergi

-Ergi and argr or ragr can be regarded as specifying swearwords.
-Ergi, argr and ragr were the severe insults made by calling someone a coward, and due to its severity old Scandinavian laws demanded retribution for this accusation if it had turned out unjustified.
+The noun ergi and related adjectives argr and ragr can be regarded as specifying swearwords.
+Ergi, argr and ragr were the severe insults made by questioning another's masculinity, or by referring to them as a coward, and due to its severity, old Scandinavian laws demanded retribution for this accusation if it had turned out unjustified.
 The Icelandic Gray Goose Laws referred to three words that were regarded as equal to argr by themselves.
-Those were ragr, strodinn, and sordinn, all three meaning the passive role of a man in sexual activities, being womanly, and being subserviant.
-Another semantic belonging to argr, ragr and ergi was, from the Gray Goose, "being a sorcerer's friend."
+Those were ragr, strodinn, and sordinn, all three meaning the passive role of a man in sexual activities, being womanly, and being subservient.
+Another semantic belonging to argr, ragr and ergi was, from the Gray Goose, "being a sorcerer's friend"; ergi and its derivatives are often attested in the context of seiðr, as in Ynglinga saga.